Provident Institution For Savings (Boston, MA)

 Article Text

-SAVINGS BANK PANIC.
-Wild Rush of: Reared Depositors on the Boston Institutions--A Cincinnasi Concern Closes its Doors.
-BOSTON, March 15.-The run on the Boston five cent savings bank, begun yesterday, has developed into a general panic.
-School street, where the bank is located, has been blockaded by a crowd to-day, and the excitecitement has been intense.
-The committee examining the securities state that after deducting all the depreciation which the assets, embracing stock, bonds, &c., have suffered, and allowing $157,000 with which to pay the interest falling due the first of April, the bank will still have a surplus of upward of $429,000.
-The uneasiness has spread to the Franklin bank in Boyleston street, one of the strongest savings institutions in the country.
-The managers of the Franklin have limited the amount paid to depositors on demand to twenty-flve dollars, and sixty days notice is required for all sums over that amount.
-This action reduces to three the number of banks in Boston paying in full on demand.
-An unusually large number of depositors in the Provident Institution for savings are partaking of the general scare, and applied for and obtained their money to-day, and the same is true of the Suffolk, although these banks are as far as known solvent to the last degree.
-SOUND BUT SUSPENDED.
-CINCINNATI, Ohio March 15.-The examiners appointed by Judge Burnett to investigate the affairs of the Cincinnati savings bank, which recently suspended, report to-day that the assets are $480,000 and the liabilities $437,000.
-The examiners declare that affairs in the bank have been prudently managed and that the security on hand for payment of obligations is more than ample.
+IN A PANIC.
+Runs on Boston Savings Banks.
+BOSTON, March 15.-The run on the Five Cent Savings Bank, which commenced yesterday, has developed to a general panic among the depositors.
+School street, where the bank is located, has been blockaded by a crowd today, and the excitement is intense.
+A committee engaged in examining the securities of this bank the past two weeks, stat that after deducting all depreciation which the quick assets embracing the stock, bonds, etc., have suffered since the last statement of the bank, and allowing $167,000 with which to pay interest falling due April 1, the bank will still have a surplus of upward of $429,000.
+The uneasiness has spread to the Franklin Savings Bank, Boylston street, one of the strongest institutions in the bountry, and the managers have given notice that the amount paid to the depositors on demand has been limited to $25, and 60 days' notice are required for larger sums.
+This reduced the number of banks in Boston, which are paying in full on demand, to three.
+An unusually large number of depositors in the Provident Institution for savings partaking of general and foolish scare applied for and obtained their money today, and the same is true of the Suffolk, although these banks, as far as known, are solvent to the last degree.

 Article from The New York Herald, March 16, 1878